-Best European Football City Breaks
+Best Football City Breaks in Europe

 Though most holiday makers in Europe plan their trips abroad to encompass good food, beautiful scenery and maybe even a spot of history, we like to ensure our weekends away on the continent coincide with a decent fixture.
 For us, going to game of football abroad is one of the best ways to experience a city – not only are the stadiums full of locals desperate to show off their club and area, it can often even work out cheaper to catch a game in mainland Europe than catch the train to a Premier League away day.